Schools

 Founded in 1989, The Hochschule der Bildenden Künste Saar is the Saarland’s only university for art and design, offering its varied curriculum to around 500 students.
 Since its creation, the university has developed into one of the most important creative training centers in the greater region of Saarland-Western Palatinate-Alsace-Lorraine-Luxembourg-Wallonia.

-Hochschule Anhalt
+University Anhalt

 With three campuses located in Bernburg, Dessau and Köthen, Hochschule Anhalt has pioneered innovative research and teaching methodologies for more than 30 years.
 With its holistic approach, the university prides itself on helping shape the life and work of an international student body, guided under the motto, “Lively.
 Innovative.
 Tied together.”